 These days, of course, my predilection to sorting by numbers often runs to the world of the automobile, where statistics are plentiful and often meaningful for real-world application.
-As usable objects, cars are suffused with subjective qualities that inflect heavily on their objective data points, but that doesn't mean number-crunching can't lead to some interesting results.
+As usable objects, cars are suffused with subjective qualities that inflect heavily on their objective data points, but that doesn't mean crunching some numbers can't lead to some interesting results.

 Of course, the very lightest and most powerful cars are generally the most expensive, too.
 But what does the "performance car" space look like if we set some price caps?
 It bears noting here that this list doesn't include trucks, SUVs or crossovers, and we attempted to pick from the most performance-oriented products on sale (or nearly on sale).
-Let's start low, and build up.
+We'll start low (price)...and build up.

 Under $25,000 – pounds per horsepower

 - 2017 Ford Focus ST ($24,775) – 12.79